ibm-cloud-docs/vpc/s390x-vsi-profiles.md

 Balanced profiles provide a mix of performance and scalability for more common workloads with a ratio of 4 GiB of memory for every 1 vCPU of compute.
 The following table shows all Balanced profiles available for the s390x architecture processors.

-Ensure that you select a secure execution enabled profile (for example, cz2e-2x4) when you enable the **Run your workload with an OS and a profile protected by Secure Execution** toggle.
+Ensure that you select a secure execution enabled profile (for example, cz2e-2x4) when you enable the **Run your workload with an OS and a profile protected by Secure Execution** toggle (to activate support for secure execution images).
 Selecting any profile that is not secure execution enabled will cause the deployment of the virtual instance to fail.

 | Instance profile | vCPU | Cores | GiB RAM | Bandwidth Cap (Gbps) |